 If that sounds like what you’re after, and you like your coffee sweet, consider making a little simple syrup (2).
 It lives up to its name: add equal parts sugar and water in a small saucepan, heat to dissolve the sugar, then decant and keep it in the fridge for up to a month.
 No stirring, no sugar crystals at the bottom of the glass – just pour, sip, and enjoy.

 The decanter that comes with the Filtron lets you brew up to 1.5 liters of concentrate, enough to make about 4.5 liters of coffee (iced or hot) at the recommended 1:2 coffee-to-water ratio.
-For comparison, the Hario Mizudashi (another popular cold brew coffee maker) yields 1 liter of coffee, although the the former does not produce a coffee concentrate.
+For comparison, the Hario Mizudashi and the Oxo Good Grips can hold 1 liter of coffee, although the the former does not produce a coffee concentrate.